All Episodes

 You know this quite well.

-It's basically the manual for FBI agents, uh uh what they can and cannot do initiating an investigation.
+It's basically the manual for FBI agents, what they can and cannot do in initiating an investigation.

 And at every turn, they violated that manual.

-Yeah, and that manual uh actually was um uh was completely uh I don't know how to say this in proper terms.
+Yeah, and that manual actually was completely, I don't know how to say this in proper terms.

-It's completely screwed up under Moeller, where we had 18 hours that we had of of training that we had to go through, where to the point where basically what was happening in the FBI was our investigations were so controlled that we couldn't even do a dumpster dive.
+It's completely screwed up under Moeller, where we had 18 hours of training that we had to go through, where to the point where basically what was happening in the FBI was our investigations were so controlled that we couldn't even do a dumpster dive.

 That's where you go in the trash in order to pull people's trash out to see if there's anything that they've thrown in there.

-That's how it messed up the whole situation was.
+That's how messed up the whole situation was.

-But with when when we look at um the way that this thing has unfolded, first of all, um it it it must must be a blood curdling thing when you're writing a book, uh your book is the Russian hoax, the illicit scheme to clear Hillary Clinton.
+But when we look at the way that this thing has unfolded, first of all, it must be a blood-curdling thing when you're writing a book.

-It's gotta be uh blood curdling every day when you get up to turn on the news or go into report it.
+It's got to be blood-curdling every day when you get up to turn on the news or going to report it.

-You have to be wondering, is this gonna ruin the entire chapter that I just wrote?
+You have to be wondering, is this going to ruin the entire chapter that I just wrote?

-Yeah, I mean, the it's it it's like trying to uh keep up with a fast moving train because every day new information would come out.
+Yeah, I mean, it's like trying to keep up with a fast-moving train because every day new information would come out.

 But I feel very comfortable with the end product.